ALK222/Videogame-Database-Manager/README.md

 bundle install
 ```

-on the scrits folder location
+on the scripts folder location

 ## Structure